Kenta Kobashi: Professional wrestling style and persona

+Kobashi is known to have not gone any time in his career being a heel.
+With his noted work as a determined, belligerent wrestler, it made him more likeable with the crowd, especially at the early stages of his career.
+Showing that he'd never give up in his career, Kobashi's presence in the ring was always noted for his determination to endure and deal damage, as seen evidently in his championship matches against his fellow Four Heavenly Kings: Misawa, Kawada and Taue.

 Personal life

+Kobashi was known in the locker room to be friendly and unreserved for conversations with his fellow peers.
+Notably, in the AJPW dojo, he got along with Mitsuharu Misawa's daughter Kaede, playing with her whilst his father trained.
+Kobashi and Misawa have been described as brothers, notably with Misawa seeing himself as Kobashi's ani (兄), or elder brother.

+Known for his passion towards bodybuilding and training, Kobashi owns and operates a branch of Anytime Fitness in Setagaya, Tokyo.

-Kobashi married his girlfriend of 14 years, singer Mizuki Mai, on October 2, 2010.
+Kobashi married his girlfriend of 14 years, singer Mizuki (née Mai), on October 2, 2010.
 In August 2015, Mai gave birth to the couple's first child, a daughter.

 Legacy

-Kobashi has the second-most 5-star matches (as rated by the Wrestling Observer Newsletter) with 23, two behind Mitsuharu Misawa's 25.
-In 2002, he was inducted by Dave Meltzer into the Wrestling Observer Newsletter Hall of Fame as the third inductee of the 2002 and the 148th inductee for his accomplishments in All Japan Pro Wrestling.
-For his last match on May 11, 2013, he was presented a replica of the GHC Heavyweight Championship belt as a farewell gift after his retirement match at Final Burning.
-He held the GHC Heavyweight Championship for a total of 735 days (the longest time held by any one competitor) with the second most successful defenses with 13.
+Kobashi has the fifth-most 5-star matches (as rated by the Wrestling Observer Newsletter) with 23.
+In 2002, he was inducted by Dave Meltzer into the Wrestling Observer Newsletter Hall of Fame as the third inductee of the 2002 class and the 148th inductee overall, for his accomplishments in AJPW and Noah.
+For his last match on May 11, 2013, he was presented a replica of the GHC Heavyweight Championship belt as a farewell gift by the Noah staff and wrestlers.
+Del "The Patriot" Wilkes considered him as the greatest wrestler of all time, and Eddie Kingston labeled him a "perfect wrestler".
+Kobashi has stated that he was "happy" knowing that Gunther, also known as Walter, was influenced by him.